odoo/odoo-ls/server/error_code.md

 ### OLS30323
 "Field does not exist on model"
+In related keyword argument or decorators api.onchange/depends/constrains, the field provided should exist and be able to be resolved from current module

 ### OLS30324
 "Field comodel_name not in dependencies"
+In relational fields, comodel_name supplied exists but not in dependencies

 ### OLS30325
 "Field comodel_name does not exist"
+In relational fields, comodel_name does not exist in current configuration

 ### OLS30326
 "Related field not same type"